UNDER $20 Not your typical New Zealand Sauv Blanc but worth the try!

 What I love about the wine

 Astrolabe Sauvignon Blanc is simply a great spin on the typical New Zealand wine.
 I am a huge fan of New Zealand Sauvignon Blancs.
-Most people are because you really cannot go wrong with them.
+Most people are.
+Truthfully, you really cannot go wrong with them.
 The Sauvignon Blanc grape just thrives and grows very well there.
-It is a safe region to pick from when you are trying a new bottle wine, it is very hard to go wrong with any bottle of Sauvignon Blanc from New Zealand.
+It is a safe region to pick from when you are trying a new bottle wine.

-While most New Zealand Sauvignon Blancs are know for their staple grapefruit and crisp citrus tastes, Astrolabe offers your palate a nice blend of the citrus flavor we love about a New Zealand Sauv Blanc but throws in a really nice herbal blend into the mix.
+While most New Zealand Sauvignon Blancs are know for their staple grapefruit and crisp citrus tastes, Astrolabe offers your palate a nice herbal blend into that beloved citrus mix.

-The talk of the bottle throughout my friends was very positive.
-The herbal hints were more of lemongrass or a green tea so it blended so well with the other tastes of green fruits and citrus.
+The talk of this particular bottle throughout my friends was very positive.
+The herbal hints were more of a lemongrass or a green tea so it blended well with the other tastes of green fruits and citrus.
 The consensus across the board was, “Wow, it’s not what I was expecting reading it was from New Zealand, but in a really good way!”
-I personally loved the slight difference from a slam dunk region of Sauvignon Blanc.
+I personally loved the slight difference, the change from a slam dunk region of Sauvignon Blanc was creative and well balanced.

 But how does it taste?